vmware-archive/node-examples/book-service/README.md

 A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a TAS environment to run with Tanzu GemFire for VMs cluster.
-This app has been tested with Tanzu GemFire for VMs version 1.13.
+This app has been tested with a local Geode cluster and with Tanzu GemFire for VMs version 1.13.

 ## Prerequisites